lnsayer/my-website/_posts/titanic_machine_learning_project.md

     return x
 ```
-We will fill empty cabin entries with `U`.
+We will fill empty cabin entries with `U` for unknown.
 Perhaps some areas of the boat were able to evacuate more easily than others.
 The boat hit the iceberg at 11:40pm so it is likely the passengers were inside their cabins at this time.

 Finally, we will make a family_size attribute which gives the family size of each passenger:
 ```python